 The Visual Arts Coordinator will facilitate safe & respectful installation and de-installation of visual arts work in careful communication with the artist, ROOTS staff, and Lutheridge.
 This person will communicate the specific needs of visual artists with the leadership team members, and will create the schedule for visual artists at ROOTS Week in conjunction with other staff.
 The Visual Arts Coordinator ensures that visual arts work is not kept in silos or presented as separate from the greater work of the organization.

-The ROOTS Week Registration Assistant will work alongside ROOTS’ Operations Manager and Operations Associate in the Registration office at ROOTS Week.
+The ROOTS Week Registration Assistant will work alongside ROOTS’ Operations Manager and Administrator in the Registration office at ROOTS Week.
 Duties include greeting and checking in ROOTS Week attendees, answering questions and assisting attendees, processing payments for fees, memberships and donations, and coordinating on campus golf cart transportation with Hospitality and Accessibility Captains.
-The Registration Assistant will work approximately 3-4 hours per day in the office, and be the “on call” person for nights and evenings.
+The Registration Assistants will work approximately 3-4 hours per day in the office.

 Requirements: Dependable and organized, good people and interpersonal skills, willingness and ability to drive a golf cart, quick thinker and creative problem solver, ROOTS Week experience is a plus but not required.